Do You Really Need to "Detox"?

-WHAT TOXINS?: Such claims, Dr. Rosenberg adds, lack the scientific and regulatory rigor of products sold as drugs.
+Such claims, Dr. Rosenberg adds, lack the scientific and regulatory rigor of products sold as drugs.
 "Keep in mind that purveyors of 'dietary supplements' and other products sold under the 1994 Dietary Supplement Health and Education Act (DSHEA) do not have to obtain FDA approval of safety and efficacy before marketing their products," he cautions, "as the law prevents the FDA from pre-marketing approval of these products as required for drugs."
 Such products and advertisements for them typically carry small-print disclaimers such as, "This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease."

-In 2009, a team of scientists recruited by Sense About Science investigated 15 popular "detox" products sold in mainstream supermarkets and pharmacies, including contacting the manufacturers.
+In 2009, a team of scientists recruited by Sense About Science investigated 15 popular "detox" products sold in mainstream supermarkets and pharmacies, and this included contacting the manufacturers.
 "Detox is marketed as the idea that modern living fills us with invisible nasties that our bodies can't cope with unless we buy the latest jargon-filled remedy," says participating biologist Harriet Ball.
 But she and her team found that "no two companies seem to use the same definition of 'detox.'"
 Moreover, little or no evidence was offered to back up the products’ claims.
-The investigation concluded that "detox," as used in product marketing, "is a myth and worryingly many of the claims about how the body works were wrong and in some cases the suggested remedies were potentially dangerous."
+The investigation concluded that "detox," as used in product marketing, "is a myth, and worryingly many of the claims about how the body works were wrong and in some cases the suggested remedies were potentially dangerous."

-LOSING WITH LEMONADE?: Popular books touting detox plans are no better.
+Popular books touting detox plans are no better.
 The so-called "Lemonade Diet," for example, which originated with Stanley Burroughs’ book The Master Cleanser, is touted by celebrities such as Beyoncé and Jared Leto for its ability to jump-start weight loss, promote energy and (of course) rid the body of toxins.
 According to Burroughs, "Cleansing is the basis for elimination of every kind of disease.… As we eliminate and correct one disease, we correct them all, for every disease is corrected by the same process of cleansing and building positive good health."
 The diet involves 10 days consuming nothing but a lemonade-like beverage, a salt-water drink and an herbal laxative tea.

 You’ll likely lose weight on such a regimen, since your calorie intake is drastically reduced to perhaps 1,000 calories a day.
 But you’ll probably put those pounds right back on, as with most drastic weight-loss diets.